 I suspect that she refused to answer my questions simply because it was no longer on her terms, but it didn’t matter because her attitude confirmed my remedy choice!

 So just her refusal to answer spoke louder than what she might have said.
-Interesting, very interesting.
+Interesting.
 What about Lycopodium?

 Like Staphysagria, Lycopodium’s need for attention also has to do with wanting to establish his own greatness, but there are still differences.
 Lycopodium feels small and wants to become big and important.
 He is ambitious and wants to achieve goals and become capable so people will look up to him.
 Once he achieves his goals, he spends the rest of his life trying to secure his position.
 He has a natural instinct for always putting himself in a superior position whenever possible.